Medical Practice Administration

 Lesson 4 discusses the steps for managing the front office in a medical clinic.
 The use of telephones, including features of various telephone systems, and the greeting of patients in the front office are covered in this Lesson.

-Lesson 5 goes into detail of appointment scheduling and the process of triaging and screening callers to the medical office.
+Lesson 5 goes into detail about appointment scheduling and the process of triaging and screening callers to the medical office.

 Lesson 6 includes information on the management of medical records in the medical office.
 This Lesson contains current information on the use of electronic medical records, as well as the use of paper records, for those offices that are not yet using an electronic system for medical records management.